Safety Latches for Hooks – Gravity Wo …

 Another typical lifting situation is where the operator has to hook into a remote, distant or hot (bail) load that makes getting up to the hook and getting a spring actuated latch open impossible.

-All of these problems are solved with Engineered Lifting Systems’ new Gravity Safety Latches.To your right is a picture of a home built safety latch (# 1) on a large capacity crane hook which is no longer providing the desired safety protection.
+All of these problems are solved with Engineered Lifting Systems’ new Gravity Safety Latches.The picture below is a picture of a home built safety latch (# 1) on a large capacity crane hook which is no longer providing the desired safety protection.

-This second photo shows another home built safety latch (# 2) in need of improvement.
+This second photo shows another home built safety latch (# 2) also in need of improvement.

 Lifting hook safety is a very important part of crane and hoist safety and is often overlooked because of the lack of productive alternatives to spring actuated latches.
 But not any more!